lucanastasio/PCIexpress-KiCad/README.md

 # PCIexpress-KiCad
 PCI Express™ libraries and templates for KiCad
-Made using guidelines from PCI Express™ Card Electromechanical Specification Rev. 1.1
+Made using guidelines from PCI Express™ Card Electromechanical Specification Rev. 1.2

+Updated for KiCad 6

 ![](example.jpg)